Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 In HMRC terms, a trivial gift or benefit is a one-off given to directors and employees during the year.
 Its value must be less than £50, including any VAT or delivery charges you had to pay.
 It also can’t be:

-Any staff gift that costs more than £50 will need to be reported to HMRC as a benefit in kind.
+Any staff gift costing an employer more than £50 must be reported to HMRC as a benefit in kind.
 Your employee will pay tax on the benefit’s value, and you as their employer will need to pay National Insurance on it.

 So, if a gift costs you £65 (including VAT and shipping), you will need to declare the full amount, and tax and NI will be due on the full £65, not just the £15 above the threshold!

-As an employee, receiving a Christmas gift from your boss is always a nice way to sweeten a year of hard work and a welcome addition to the festive period.
-But it’s important to know where this stands you in terms of tax, in order to avoid a not-so-festive slap on the wrist from HMRC.
+Receiving a Christmas gift from your boss is always a nice way to sweeten a year of hard work and a welcome addition to the festive period.
+But in order to avoid a not-so-festive slap on the wrist from HMRC it’s important to know where this leaves you in terms of tax.

-Sometimes a customer or a client will want to give you a present at the end of the year to say thank you for all your hard work.
+Sometimes a customer or a client will give you a present at the end of the year to say thanks for all your hard work.
 As long as this gift has a value of less than £250, it won’t be taxable, and you won’t need to declare it to HMRC.

-If you have a particularly generous customer who wants to gift you something worth more than £250, you will need to report this to HMRC and pay the necessary tax on it.
+If a particularly generous customer wants to gift you something worth more than £250, you’ll need to report this to HMRC and pay the necessary tax on it.

-If you’re self-employed and have clients who want to send you a Christmas gift, HMRC don’t need to know about it as long as it’s a trivial present.
-You can simply enjoy the kind gesture and the knowledge that you’ve got generous clients who appreciate you.
+If you’re self-employed and have clients who want to send you a Christmas gift, HMRC don’t need to know as long as it’s a ‘trivial’ present (worth less than £50 in value).
+You can simply enjoy the kind gesture and the knowledge that your clients appreciate you.

-As we covered earlier, trivial gifts are those that are worth less than £50 in value.
-Any gift worth more than this will need to be declared to HMRC through your Self Assessment tax return so you can pay the appropriate tax and NI on it.
+Any gift over the £50 trivial threshold will need to be declared to HMRC through your Self Assessment tax return so you can pay the appropriate tax and NI on it.

-As a general rule, giving clients a Christmas present is treated the same as client entertainment costs so it’s not an allowable expense, and you won’t be able to offset it against your tax bill.
+As a general rule, giving clients a Christmas present is treated the same as client entertainment costs.
+It won’t be an allowable expense, and you won’t be able to offset it against your tax bill.

 As ever though, there are exceptions!
 If your Christmas gift has clear promotional motivations and is worth less than £50 in value (inclusive of VAT and delivery costs), it may be tax-deductible.
-Items exempt from this are tobacco, food, drink or exchangeable vouchers.
-To qualify as a marketing cost the gift itself will need to be clearly branded (not just the packaging), and intentionally designed for advertising purposes.
+Items exempt from this are tobacco, food, drink, or exchangeable vouchers.
+To qualify as a marketing cost the gift itself must be clearly branded (not just the packaging), and intentionally designed for advertising purposes.

 Learn more about our online accounting services, talk to one of the team on 020 3355 4047 or get an instant online quote.